-If Swift cannot get in touch with you or you refuse to pay the debt owed, they do have the power to take you to court.
+If Swift cannot get in touch with you or you refuse to pay the debt owed, they do not have the right to take you to court.

 However, they will do all they can to recover the debt from you directly without involving the courts first.

-Here is the process of legal action Swift Credit Services Debt Collection will take:
+This is the process for legal action from Swift Credit Services Debt Collection:

 - Send letters to get the debt paid directly